borgbackup/borg/docs/faq.rst

         export LANG=en_US.UTF-8  # or similar, important is correct charset

-Why was borg forked from Attic?
+Why was Borg forked from Attic?
-    borg was created in may 2015 in response to the difficulty of getting new merge requests and larger changes incorporated into attic. more details can be found in the `fairly long discussion
+    Borg was created in may 2015 in response to the difficulty of getting new merge requests and larger changes incorporated into attic. more details can be found in the `fairly long discussion
     <https://github.com/jborg/attic/issues/217>`_ in
     attic issue queue that led to the fork.

-    borg intends to be:
+    Borg intends to be:

     * simple:
       * as simple as possible, but no simpler